NEW: South Korean President says captain and crew's actions are "akin to murder"

 The captain has been charged with abandoning his boat, negligence, causing bodily injury, not seeking rescue from other ships and violating “seamen’s law,” state media reported.

-"Mr. Lee is charged with causing the Sewol ship to sink by failing to slow down while sailing the narrow route and making (a) turn excessively," the prosecutor told the semiofficial Yonhap news agency.
+“Mr. Lee is charged with causing the Sewol ship to sink by failing to slow down while sailing the narrow route and making (a) turn excessively,” prosecutor Lee Bong-chang told the semiofficial Yonhap news agency.

 “Lee is also charged with failing to do the right thing to guide the passengers to escape and thereby leading to their death or injury.”

-If convicted, the captain faces from five years to life in prison.
+If convicted, Lee faces from five years to life in prison.

 The captain wasn’t at the helm of the Sewol when it started to sink, the prosecutor said.
 A third mate was at the helm.

-The captain was not in the steering room when the accident took place, according to police and his own account.
+The captain was not in the steering room when the accident occurred, according to police and his own account.
 He was in his cabin.

 He said he plotted the ship’s course, and then went to his cabin briefly “to tend to something.”
 It was then, the captain said, that the accident happened.